tari-project/rfcs/src/RFC-0172_PeerToPeerMessagingProtocol.md

 Sent in response to a `Discovery` message.

-- `SafRequestMessages` / `SafStoredMessages`

-Request and response messages for stored messages destined for the requester.

 ##### EnvelopeBody

 The `EnvelopeBody` is the "payload" of the message and consists of an arbitrary number of ordered opaque BLOBs.